© Mid Wales Opera

 Baritone

-Operatic roles include Endymion/Charon Orpheus (The Royal Opera at The Globe); Junius The Rape of Lucretia (Maggio Musicale Fiorentino, Reggio Emilia and Ravenna); Sid Albert Herring (Maggio Musicale Fiorentino, Royal Danish Opera); Papageno Die Zauberflöte (Teatro Petruzzelli di Bari); Gratiano The Merchant of Venice (Polish National Opera); Der Sprecher Die Zauberflöte (Opera di Firenze); Sharpless Madame Butterfly (Iford Arts and Diva Opera); Giorgio Passion, Witness 6 Icarus and Harlekin Ariadne auf Naxos (Montepulciano Festival).
-Other roles include Don Giovanni, Forester Cunning Little Vixen, Eugene Onegin, Leone Tamerlano, Figaro Le nozze di Figaro, Escamillo and Moralès Carmen, Ramiro L’heure espagnole and Macheath The Threepenny Opera.
-Roles understudied include Figaro Il barbiere di Siviglia and Chou En-lai Nixon in China (Scottish Opera); the title role in Don Giovanni and Valentin Faust (Opera North); and Arthur Jones Billy Budd, Herman Ortel Die Meistersinger von Nürnberg and Le Dancaïre Carmen (Glyndebourne).
+His other operatic roles include Endymion/Charon Orpheus (Royal Ballet & Opera/The Globe); Junius The Rape of Lucretia (Maggio Musicale Fiorentino, Reggio Emilia, Ravenna); Sid Albert Herring (Maggio Musicale Fiorentino, Royal Danish Opera); Papageno Die Zauberflöte (Teatro Petruzzelli di Bari); Gratiano The Merchant of Venice (Polish National Opera); Der Sprecher Die Zauberflöte (Opera di Firenze); Nottingham’s Confidant Roberto Devereux (Welsh National Opera); Sharpless Madame Butterfly (Iford Arts, Diva Opera); Giorgio Passion, Witness 6 Icarus, Harlekin Ariadne auf Naxos (Montepulciano Festival).
+Other roles include Don Giovanni, Forester Cunning Little Vixen, Eugene Onegin, Leone Tamerlano, Figaro Le nozze di Figaro, Escamillo and Moralès Carmen, Ramiro L’heure espagnole, Macheath The Threepenny Opera.
+Roles covered include Baron Zeta The Merry Widow, Figaro Il barbiere di Siviglia and Chou En-lai Nixon in China (Scottish Opera); the title role in Don Giovanni and Valentin Faust (Opera North); and Arthur Jones Billy Budd, Herman Ortel Die Meistersinger von Nürnberg and Le Dancaïre Carmen (Glyndebourne).

 In concert Philip has performed with orchestras including the Hallé, Royal Liverpool Philharmonic’s Ensemble 10/10, Manchester Camerata and the Northern Sinfonia with conductors including Sir Mark Elder, Clark Rundell, David Hill and Nicholas Kraemer.
 His repertoire includes Rossini Petite messe solennelle, Haydn The Creation, Fauré Requiem, Bach B Minor Mass, Walton Belshazzar’s Feast, Vaughan Williams Five Mystical Songs and Tippett A Child of Our Time.